 Walk back in time to the wealthier side of the Keweenaw by staying at the Laurium Manor Inn.
 Constructed in 1908 for the copper baron Thomas H. Hoatson, Calumet & Arizona Mining Co. owner, this mansion has 45 rooms.
 You can meander the building or take a mansion tour with a guide.

-Stop for a drink at Shute’s Bar.
-This 1890s Italian saloon is an unassuming building from the outside that has a gorgeous original stained-glass bar and woodwork hiding within.
-Shute’s (pronounced shoot-eez) was named after Bernie Shutes, a child of Croatian immigrants born above the bar and spent his formative years as a self-proclaimed “bootlegger baby.”
-Later becoming the owner, Bernie and his family made Shutes the local watering hole for 70 years, and it still holds that feel today.
+Stop for a drink at Shute’s Bar (pronounced shoot-eez).
+This 1890s Italian saloon is an unassuming building from the outside with a gorgeous original stained-glass bar and woodwork.
+Shute’s is named after Bernie Shutes – a child of Croatian immigrants born above the bar who spent his formative years as a self-proclaimed “bootlegger baby.”
+Later becoming the owner, Bernie and his family made Shute’s the local watering hole for 70 years, and it still holds that feel today.

 Get your morning (or afternoon) pick-me-up at Keweenaw Coffee Works.
 This crew supports small artisanal farms and sustainable practices.

 As you travel along the Portage Canal, you’ll notice a LOT of mining ruins.
-On your way up M-26, make sure to make a quick stop for a picture at the Quincy Mill and Quincy Dredge Number 2.
+On your way up M-26, make a quick stop for a picture at the Quincy Mill and Quincy Dredge Number 2.

 A few blocks away is the Calumet Theatre, one of the most significant cultural epicenters before the depression.
 It attracted well-known performers such as Madame Helena Modjeska, Lillian Russell, John Phillip Sousa, and Sarah Bernhardt.
 Call ahead to arrange a tour.

-With 1900 acres of wilderness to explore, Swedetown trails are the locals’ go-to location for 35 km of groomed cross country skiing trails and 10 miles of snow biking.
-In the summer, the trails are open to hikers, trail running, and your adventure dog.
+With 1900 acres of wilderness to explore, Swedetown trails are the locals’ go-to location for 35 km of groomed cross-country skiing trails and 10 miles of snow biking.
+The trails are open to hikers, trail runners, and your adventure dog in the summer.

-March – Started at Swedetown Trails in 1981, the Great Bear Chase Ski Marathon hosts races from 10 to 50 km in both freestyle and classic.
+March – Starting at Swedetown Trails in 1981, the Great Bear Chase Ski Marathon hosts races from 10 to 50 km in both freestyle and classic.

-August – The Great Deer Chase Mountain Bike Race offers different courses from 10, 15, 30-miles and categories such as single speed and fat tire.
+August – The Great Deer Chase Mountain Bike Race offers 10, 15, and 30 miles courses and categories such as single-speed and fat tire.

 4. Copper Harbor, Michigan